JetBrains/Qodana/topics/ui-overview.md

 To reverse the exclusions you made, download `qodana.yaml` in the **[Profile configuration](#ui-overview-configuration)** section, edit it as necessary, put it in the project root directory, and then run Qodana again with this new configuration.

-To learn how to configure Qodana using `qodana.yaml`, see the [Configure profile](qodana-yaml.md) section.
+To learn how to configure %product% using `qodana.yaml`, see the [](configuration-reference.md#configuration-reference-inspection-profile) section.

 ## Open an HTML report